Last updated: May 2026 · Verified against manufacturer specs · Download CSV

 Comparison Table

 Click any column header to sort.
 Click again to reverse.
+All specs verified against manufacturer data sheets.

-1st:EcoFlow Delta 2 Max — 2048Wh, 2400W, <30ms UPS
+1st:EcoFlow Delta 2 Max — 2048Wh, 2400W, 1000W solar